 When you view an item that has implicit relationships, you’ll see blue and/or orange hyperlinks in the item’s metadata as shown below.

 When you click one of the blue links, you’ll be taken to a search results page listing other items in the Archive that have the same value as the link text.
 In the example above, clicking on the Subject link “Structures, Other, Lighthouse” takes you to a list of all other items in the Archive that have that same subject.
-Note that very common values like Type “Image, Photograph” are not linked because so many items have that Type that the search results would not be helpful.

 An orange hyperlink appears for the Creator or Publisher value if another item’s Title has exactly the same value.
 Clicking that link takes you to the item having that title.
 The orange Creator hyperlink in the example above indicates that another item is titled “Ballard – Willis Humphreys Ballard (1906-1980)”.